NOAA-GSL/SENA-yppm/ref/README.md

 the build step.

-**NOTE**: If you cloned the repository with a version of git without git-lfs installed, or before you run `git lfs install` you must run the following command (with a version of git that does support git-lfs) from the base of the repository to fetch the input data before proceeding to the build steps.
+**NOTE**: If you cloned the repository with a version of git without git-lfs installed, or before you ran `git lfs install` you must run the following command (with a version of git that does support git-lfs) from the base of the repository to fetch the input data before proceeding to the build steps.